ashmanohar/ashmanohar.github.io/_pages/about.md

 Prior to joining UC San Diego, I earned my BE in mechanical engineering from the R.V.
 College of Engineering, India.

 My research interests include the improvement of non-invasive imaging systems for the better diagnosis of heart disease.
-In particular, my doctoral research is focused on improving the accuracy of measuring regional cardiac function using X-ray CT.
+In particular, my doctoral research is focused on improving the accuracy of measuring regional cardiac function using 4DCT.

-I am the recipient of the [American Heart Association Predoctoral Fellowship](https://professional.heart.org/en/research-programs/application-information/predoctoral-fellowship) and the Siemens Young Scientist Award.
+I am the recipient of the [American Heart Association Predoctoral Fellowship](https://professional.heart.org/en/research-programs/application-information/predoctoral-fellowship) and the Siemens Young Scientist Award by SPIE Medical Imaging 2019.

 Outside of academia, I enjoy biking, playing tennis, and multi-day backcountry hiking.